-Thanks to funds presented by a number of generous donors, the Institute is enabled to lend money to many students who, without aid, could not complete their education.
-Each fund is administered according to the wishes of the donor.
-Borrowers must be making satisfactory progress toward their degrees; and, in general, preference is given to students who have earned part of their expenses.
-The Institute Loan Funds are named as follows:
+Thanks to the generous gifts of numerous donors, the Institute is enabled to make loans to many students who, without assistance, could not complete their education.
+The Committee on Student Aid administers the loan funds according to the specific wishes of the donors, which vary widely; but in general preference is given to unmarried upperclassmen and to graduate students in high standing who earn part of their expenses through their own efforts.
+The names of the loan funds are as follows:

-The Gustavus A. Axelson Loan Fund The Olive Cleveland Fund The Hosea Lewis Dudley Loan Fund The Dudley Foundation Loan Fund The Claire Dunlap Loan Fund The Roy W. Gray Fund The Raphael Herman Loan Fund The Vaino A. Hoover Student Aid Fund The Howard R. Hughes Student Loan Fund The Thomas Jackson Memoral Fund The Ruth Wydman Jarmie Loan Fund The John McMorris Memorial Loan Fund The Noble Loan and Scholarship Fund

-The Pasadena Optimists Club Fund The James R. Page Loan Fund The Scholarship and Loan Fund The Albert H. Stone Educational Fund
+The Gustavus A. Axelson Loan Fund The Olive Cleveland Fund The Hosea Lewis Dudley Loan Fund The Dudley Foundation Loan Fund The Claire Dunlap Loan Fund The Roy W. Gray Fund The Raphael Herman Loan Fund The Vaino A. Hoover Student Aid Fund The Howard R. Hughes Student Loan Fund The Thomas Jackson Memoral Fund The Ruth Wydman Jarmie Loan Fund The John McMorris Memorial Loan Fund The Noble Loan and Scholarship Fund The Pasadena Optimists Club Fund The James R. Page Loan Fund The Scholarship and Loan Fund The Albert H. Stone Educational Fund